 If you want to help your child, it is important to identify the causes of the Recognize concentration disorders at an early stage.
 Reasons for concentration difficulties can be physical problems, such as low blood pressure (hypotension), an underactive thyroid (hypothyroidism) or an allergy.

-A psychologically caused lack of concentration can be attributed to depression, anxiety disorders or attention deficit hyperactivity disorder (ADHD), among other things.
+A psychologically caused lack of concentration is due, among other things, to depression, Anxiety disorders or attention deficit hyperactivity disorder (ADHD).
 A discussion with the pediatrician can bring clarity.
 The pediatrician will arrange for specific examinations and tests to find the causes of the concentration problems.

 Children are inquisitive and interested in their environment.
 If they enjoy learning, they concentrate on their tasks.
 Boring or overly demanding work, on the other hand, generates frustration, which has an unfavorable effect on the ability to concentrate.

 Concentration can be improved by exercising it regularly.
 There are a variety of simple measures that are suitable to improve the Promote concentration in children.
 These include: